agileobjects/eg-automapper-readableexpressions/README.md

-# Using ReadableExpressions with Automapper
+# Using ReadableExpressions to view Automapper Execution Plans

 This repo demonstrates how to use AutoMapper with ReadableExpressions.